This blog may contain affiliate links. Read our disclosure policy for more info.

 This is another local secret in Canmore that’s famous for its incredible weekly specials that are loved by tourists and locals alike.
-In fact, the restaurant prides themselves in their loyal local customers who visit on a regular basis.
+In fact, the restaurant prides itself on its loyal local customers who visit on a regular basis.

 We were lucky enough to visit Table Food + Drink on a Tuesday which is their famous roast chicken night!
-For only $20 we got half a chicken served with tons of sides – more than enough for the both of us.
+For only $20 CAD we got half a chicken served with tons of sides – more than enough for the both of us.
 They also do a full chicken that’s enough for 4 people for $30!
 On other nights of the week, they also have different specials that you can find on their website.

 This place is honestly delicious and so affordable we couldn’t resist including it as one of our favorite things to do in Canmore, and believe us, once you go for yourself, you’ll see what I mean.